Enhanced Early Galaxy Formation in JWST from Axion Dark Matter?

 These surprising JWST results have inspired many dedicated studies ~\cite{2023arXiv230507049S,2023MNRAS.518.2511L,Boylan-Kolchin:2022kae,Chen:2023ugq,2023arXiv230413755M,2022arXiv221010066K}.
-Proposed explanations for the JWST excess include enhanced star formation, accelerated mass assembly, early or clustering dark energies, large scale-dependent non-Gaussianities, etc.~\cite{Dekel:2023ddd,2023MNRAS.521.3201N,Passaglia:2021jla,Biagetti:2022ode,Liu:2022okz,Liu:2022bvr,Hutsi:2022fzw,Batista:2017lwf,2021MNRAS.504..769K}.
-Among them, a population of high $z$ heavy compact objects has emerged as a compelling solution~\cite{Zurek:2006sy,Hutsi:2022fzw,Liu:2022okz,Liu:2022bvr}.
-The presence of these objects in the radiation dominated era introduces isocurvature perturbations which enhance the matter power spectrum (MPS) with a shot-noise-like contribution up to a certain truncation scale~\cite{Carr:2018rid}.
+Proposed explanations for the JWST excess include enhanced star formation, accelerated mass assembly, early or clustering dark energies, large scale-dependent non-Gaussianities, cosmic string loops, etc.~\cite{Dekel:2023ddd,Sun:2023ocn,2023MNRAS.521.3201N,Passaglia:2021jla,Biagetti:2022ode,Liu:2022okz,Liu:2022bvr,Hutsi:2022fzw,Batista:2017lwf,2021MNRAS.504..769K,Jiao:2023wcn}.
+While it is possible that the JWST excess could be explained within the $\Lambda$CDM framework, it still requires refinements in our understanding of star formation efficiency~\cite{Dekel:2023ddd,Sun:2023ocn,Sun:2023ocn,2022ApJ...939L..31H}.
+Therefore, proposals based on new physics are strong contenders as alternative explanations, such as a population of highly massive compact objects ~\cite{Zurek:2006sy,Hutsi:2022fzw,Liu:2022okz,Liu:2022bvr}, which is the focus of this work.
+The presence of these objects enhances the matter power spectrum (MPS) with a shot-noise-like contribution up to a certain truncation scale~\cite{Carr:2018rid}.
 This shot noise enhancement could then trigger higher star formation efficiency, particularly in the most massive halos and at earlier epochs~\cite{Zurek:2006sy,Dekel:2023ddd,Irsic:2019iff}.
 To fully address the excess, however, these objects must be extremely massive and contribute a substantial fraction to the total matter content in the universe ($\Omega_m$) ~\cite{Hutsi:2022fzw,Liu:2022okz,Liu:2022bvr}.